metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_v1alpha1_manifest.md

 - `service_version` (String) ServiceVersion specifies the version of the Service expected to be provisioned by this Component.The version should follow the syntax and semantics of the 'Semantic Versioning' specification (http://semver.org/).If no version is specified, the latest available version will be used.
 - `services` (Attributes List) Overrides services defined in referenced ComponentDefinition and expose endpoints that can be accessed by clients. (see [below for nested schema](#nestedatt--spec--component_specs--services))
 - `stop` (Boolean) Stop the Component.If set, all the computing resources will be released.
-- `switch_policy` (Attributes) Defines the strategy for switchover and failover when workloadType is Replication.Deprecated since v0.9.This field is maintained for backward compatibility and its use is discouraged.Existing usage should be updated to the current preferred approach to avoid compatibility issues in future releases. (see [below for nested schema](#nestedatt--spec--component_specs--switch_policy))
+- `switch_policy` (Attributes) Defines the strategy for switchover and failover.Deprecated since v0.9.This field is maintained for backward compatibility and its use is discouraged.Existing usage should be updated to the current preferred approach to avoid compatibility issues in future releases. (see [below for nested schema](#nestedatt--spec--component_specs--switch_policy))
 - `system_accounts` (Attributes List) Overrides system accounts defined in referenced ComponentDefinition. (see [below for nested schema](#nestedatt--spec--component_specs--system_accounts))
 - `tls` (Boolean) A boolean flag that indicates whether the Component should use Transport Layer Security (TLS)for secure communication.When set to true, the Component will be configured to use TLS encryption for its network connections.This ensures that the data transmitted between the Component and its clients or other Components is encryptedand protected from unauthorized access.If TLS is enabled, the Component may require additional configuration, such as specifying TLS certificates and keys,to properly set up the secure communication channel.
 - `tolerations` (Map of String) Allows Pods to be scheduled onto nodes with matching taints.Each toleration in the array allows the Pod to tolerate node taints based onspecified 'key', 'value', 'effect', and 'operator'.- The 'key', 'value', and 'effect' identify the taint that the toleration matches.- The 'operator' determines how the toleration matches the taint.Pods with matching tolerations are allowed to be scheduled on tainted nodes, typically reserved for specific purposes.Deprecated since v0.10, replaced by the 'schedulingPolicy' field.